abpio/abp-commercial-docs/en/modules/payment.md

 * Supports only [Stripe](https://stripe.com/) for now.

-You can start a subscription and get recurring payment fro myour customers using payment gateways supported by this module.
+You can start a subscription and get recurring payment from your customers using payment gateways supported by this module.
 It works different from one-time payment.
 Payment module works with events over webhooks of selected gateway.
 It creates a local payment request record like one-time payment, but it tracks that payment request in every period that customer pays and publishes events for cancels, updates and continues.

 ![payment-module-flow](../images/payment-module-subscription-flow.png)